oracle-livelabs/oci/oci-migration-essentials/oci-cli-setup/oci-cli-setup.md

 ## Introduction

-In this Lab, we will set up the OCI command line interface.
-This will help us upload images to the Object storage bucket.
-Later, we will use details such as User OCID, Fingerprint and others in the Oracle APEX front-end development lab.
+In this Lab, we will set up the OCI command line interface (CLI).
+We will use the OCI CLI configuration file with Rclone and OCI CLI to synchronize data into an object storage bucket.

 [Youtube video on Installing OCI CLI](youtube:nqMAXuqtlW8:large)